gavin-hyl/cs38/cs38-final-ghua.typ

 Since this is a greedy algorithm, we use an exchange argument to show that it is correct.
+The greedy algorithm entails two conditions.
++ At every city, we take the train that takes us to the furthest city possible (overtly returned in the list of trains).
++ The destination of the train we take is the furthest city we can reach with that train (implicit in the algorithm).
+Let $T = (t_1, t_2, dots.c, t_k)$ be the sequence of trains.
 Suppose we have a sequence of trains $T$ that is optimal, we will show that it can be iteratively transformed into the sequence of trains returned by the algorithm.
-Let $T = (t_1, t_2, dots.c, t_k)$ be the sequence of trains.
 Moreover, denote the optimal destination of train $t_i$ as $d_i^* in [c_i, d_i]$.
+Since this need not be specified by the optimal solution, we may choose an arbitrary destination for each train $t_i$ such that the destination is within the range of the train.
 Each $d_i^*$ must also be the start of the next train in the sequence (if $d_i^* != n$).
+We will show an arbitrary assignment of $d_i^*$ on the optimal sequence $T$ can be transformed into the sequence of trains returned by the algorithm without changing the cost.

 Suppose that $t_i in T$ is the first train in the sequence that does not satisfy the greedy condition.
 That is, either $d_i^* < d_i$ (we do not take the train to its ending city), or exists a train $t_j$ such that $c_j <= d_(i-1)^* <= d_j$ (we can board $t_j$) and $d_j > d_i^*$ (it takes us further than $t_i$).